-In fact, the very first Beast Bowl at Foodology Geek was built on Thai Chicken meatballs.
+The very first Meal Prep Bowl at Foodology Geek was built with Thai Chicken meatballs.
 [We’ve been getting together an arsenal of meatball recipes that we plan to share with you soon!]

 STEP 1 – Plan and prepare one or two proteins.